A young man answered the door with a warm smile.

 “No, I was just wondering what your nationality is.
 Your eyes are so beautiful, I just love looking at them.
 They are such a deep blue, I feel as though they are pulling my soul away from my body and taking it down to the bottom of the sea.
 And your skin is so lovely, I can’t believe you are a living creature here on earth.
 I promise I won’t desert you even if you say that you are from one of the stars in the outer galaxy disguised as a perfect earth woman.”

-David noticed the changes in Helen’s facial expression as she spoke.
+David noticed the changes in Helen’s facial expression when he asked her questions of a personal nature.
 He realized that Helen had something she did not want to share with him.
 At the same time, he did not want to disclose anything about his past either.
 Strangely, this made David feel even closer to Helen.

 They came to the sandy beach by the river and sat on one of the benches.
 There were a few children playing with their dog nearby.
 One of the children threw a ball across the river and their dog, a golden retriever, swam into the river to fetch and bring the ball back to him.
 Helen and David watched them for a few minutes.
 On one of the fetches, the dog came very close to David and Helen.
 Then it shook off the water from its body and showered David.
 As they were not expecting this to happen, they looked at each other and began to laugh.
 The children watched this and joined in laughing with them.